 - Licensed.
 Your hired electrician must carry an appropriate licence and certification.
 Ensure to verify the validity and authenticity of their credentials to avoid future disputes.

 - Experienced.
-Hiring incompetent electricians can be risky as the nature of work requires serious training and practical experiences.
+Hiring incompetent electricians can be risky as the nature of work requires serious training and practical experience.
 Before hiring, check how long they have been working in the industry.
 The ideal is more than three years.

 - Insured.
 A reliable electrician should be covered with insurance to help safeguard the finances of both parties.